-Replacing the earlier generation models called W123, the W124 (internal technical name) first rolled out in 1984.
+Replacing the earlier generation model called W123, the W124 (internal technical name) first rolled out in 1984.

 The Mercedes Benz 300D had several innovations which were first such as,

 - providing an oxygen sensor in the exhaust system

 - headrests at the back that would fold down so as to have a clear view of the rear

 - single wiper that took a complete sweep reaching all the corners of the windscreen

 - provision of a plastic mould in the undercarriage to streamline the airflow beneath the car

 This model also carried a very low 0.28 co-efficient of drag (Cd).